hubertStanowski/FlappyBirdAI/README.md

 https://github.com/user-attachments/assets/d0628bd3-a902-46c0-9474-92f8636bc0ce

 > [!WARNING]
-> Due to random nature of this algorithm it is possible there are bugs that I haven't encountered
+> Due to random nature of this algorithm, it is possible there are bugs that I haven't encountered

 # Downloading and running
 ### Clone this repository